 Welcome to the Rogers Middle School chapter of the National Junior Honor Society!

-Dates for upcoming Google Meets will be posted at a later date.
+Dates for upcoming meetings will be posted at a later date.
 Contact Mr. Parr for more information.

 NJHS will meet regularly almost every second Tuesday of each month.
-Regular meetings will be held via Google Meet.
 Additional meetings will be scheduled throughout the year as needed.

 Elected officers will have a 15 minute leadership meeting the week before a regularly scheduled meeting.
 Additional leadership meetings will also be scheduled as needed.